-- 4.2.3.1 Drivers of OC San Vehicles are required to notify their supervisor, in writing, immediately upon the following: - 4.2.3.1.1 If their driver's license is revoked, suspended, restricted, or expired. - 4.2.3.1.2 If they are cited for a major moving violation, to include but not limited to, the following: - Driving under the influence of alcohol, drugs or a combination of both, - Hit and run. - Reckless driving, - Leaving the scene of an accident, - Eluding or fleeing a police officer, or - Speed contests or drag racing. - 4.2.3.1.3 If they are required by court order to have an Ignition Interlock Device (IID) installed.
-Human Resources will determine whether or not the employee may operate any OC San vehicle in the course and scope of employment. - 4.3 All authorized drivers shall be properly trained in the operation and safety features of the vehicle or mobile equipment that will be used to conduct OC San authorized business prior to the actual use of OC San vehicles or mobile equipment. - 4.3.1 Certification is required to operate some, but not all OC San mobile equipment (i.e. forklifts, man lifts).
-All authorized drivers shall possess a valid mobile equipment operating certificate prior to operating mobile equipment where certification is required.
+- 4.2.3.1 Drivers of OCSDOC San Vehicles are required to notify their supervisor, in writing, immediately upon the following: - 4.2.3.1.1 If their driver's license is revoked, suspended, restricted, or expired. - 4.2.3.1.2 If they are cited for a major moving violation, to include but not limited to, the following: - Driving under the influence of alcohol, drugs or a combination of both, - Hit and run, - Reckless driving, - · Leaving the scene of an accident, - Eluding or fleeing a police officer, or - Speed contests or drag racing. - 4.2.3.1.3 If they are required by court order to have an Ignition determine whether or not the employee may operate any OC